freeCodeCamp/guide/src/pages/articles/sql/sql-in-operator/index.md

 9 rows in set (0.00 sec)
 ```

-Rows will be presented that have a have a SAT score in THIS LIST (1000, 1400, 2400) they will NOT show.
+Rows will be presented that have an SAT score in this list (1000, 2400):

 ```sql
 select studentID, FullName, sat_score, rcd_updated
 from student
 where sat_score IN (1000, 2400);
 ```

 ```text
 +-----------+------------------------+-----------+---------------------+
 | studentID | FullName               | sat_score | rcd_updated         |